froyocomb/i-cant-believe-its-not-android/README.md

 For installing dependencies, refer to the article ["Initializing a Build Environment"](https://web.archive.org/web/20140208084633/http://source.android.com/source/initializing.html) from the AOSP documentation.

 It is recommended to use an older Linux distribution.
-All builds have been tested on Ubuntu 12.04 ("Precise Pangolin"), which can be downloaded from [here](https://old-releases.ubuntu.com/releases/12.04/ubuntu-12.04.5-desktop-amd64.iso).
+All builds have been tested on Ubuntu 12.04 ("Precise Pangolin"), which can be downloaded from [here](https://old-releases.ubuntu.com/releases/12.04/ubuntu-12.04.5-desktop-amd64.iso), although for Cupcake especially, it is is recommended to install 10.04 instead.
+The repo script will however not work by default on 10.04.

 For the repositories to work, it is needed to replace any `archive.ubuntu.com` and `security.ubuntu.com` mentions in your repository list (which is under /etc/apt/sources.list) with `old-releases.ubuntu.com`.
 Then, it will be possible to install required dependencies.

 Ubuntu 12.04 usually bundles newer GCC version, like 4.6.
 However, for those builds, GCC 4.4 is more recommended.
 To download older GCC, execute:

     sudo apt-get install gcc-4.4 g++-4.4 gcc-4.4-multilib g++-4.4-multilib

+For 10.04:

+    sudo apt-get install gcc-4.2 g++-4.2 gcc-4.2-multilib g++-4.2-multilib

 Android 1.5 Cupcake also requires Java 1.5 for building.
 It is recommended to install it and run the update-alternatives command for both `java` and `javac` to set it as default.